jaras209/SAT_solver/README.md

 ## dpll3_wl
 Adds watched literals data structure to the DPLL solver.

-The invocation of the program is the same as in `dpll3`.
+The invocation of the program is:

+`python dpll3_wl.py [input_file]`

+* Parameter `[input_file]` specifies the input file.
+The format of the input file is detected by the extension ('.cnf' for DIMACS, '.sat' for the simplified SMT-LIB format).

 ## cdcl
 CDCL solver which adds clause learning and restarts to the DPLL solver (with watched literals).